vmrocha/nhibernate-unit-testing/README.md

-# nhibernate-unit-testing
+# NHibernate Unit Testing

-Sample on how to unit test NHibernate mapping unsing In-Memory-SQLite
+Sample on how to unit test NHibernate unsing an In-Memory SQLite database.

+More information can be found on the [blog post](https://viniciusrocha.com/?p=41).